-In the Nelson Marlborough district around 96 Giardia cases are notified to the Public Health Service each year.
-Children 1 to 4 years of age have the highest incidence rate for Giardia in New Zealand.
+In the Nelson Marlborough district around 35 Giardia cases are notified to the Public Health Service each year.

-The disease may cause diarrhoea, abdominal cramps, bloating, excessive gas, nausea, weight loss and malabsorption.
-People get sick between three and 25 days (usually seven to 10 days) after being infected and the symptoms can last for three to four days.
+The disease may cause diarrhoea, abdominal cramps, bloating, excessive gas, nausea, and weight loss.
+People get sick between three and 25 days (usually seven to 10 days) after being infected.
+You can be ill for three to four days, then feel better, then the symptoms come back.
 Some people may display no symptoms.

 Contact your GP or Healthline (0800 611 116) for further advice